odkr/sucgi/README.rst

 Run CGI scripts with the permissions of their owner.

-suCGI checks whether the CGI script pointed to by the environment variable *PATH_TRANSLATED* is owned by a regular user, sets the real and the effective UID, the real and the effective GID, and the supplementary groups of the process to the UID, the GID, and the groups of that user, cleans up the environment, and then runs the script.
+suCGI checks whether a CGI script is owned by a regular user, sets the real and the effective UID, the real and the effective GID, and the supplementary groups of the current process to the UID, the GID, and the groups of that user, cleans up the environment, and then runs the script.

 Requirements